דיה לצרה בשעתה

 I won’t have to work no more. – Cat Stevens

-Rebirth is really the only problem, but as soon as one stops viewing it as a problem, there is no more rebirth.
-And how is one to accomplished this?
-By fearing neither the world nor the prospect of returning to it:
+Rebirth is the only real problem, but as soon as one stops viewing it as a problem, there is no more rebirth.
+And how is this accomplished?
+By fearing neither death nor life.

-What is meant by not casting off the conditioned?
+What is meant by not rejecting the conditioned?
 It means looking upon the form and formless realms as if they were two of the hells and looking upon the realm of birth and death as though contemplating a garden.
 (Vimalakirti Sutra)

 Lester Levenson: Problems and How they Resolve